Gulab Jamun Recipe | Home Made Gulaab Jamun

 Whisking dry ingredients

-• To this add the melted butter and mix well.
+• To this, add the melted butter and mix well.
 Then add the milk slowly (1 tablespoon at a time) and knead to form smooth dough.
-Cover with a plastic wrap or kitchen cloth and leave it aside for about 20 mins.
+Cover with a plastic wrap or a kitchen cloth and leave it aside for about 20 minutes.

 Adding melted butter in mixture